 Getting to Manly

 Manly is accessible from Sydney’s CBD and suburbs by land or sea.
-Come across Sydney Harbour on one of the most picturesque ferry rides in the world or jump on a bus, take a ride share or by private car.
+Cruise across Sydney Harbour on one of the most picturesque ferry rides in the world or journey across the iconic Harbour Bridge on a bus, take a ride-share or drive in a private car.

 Sydney’s public transport is accessible via a universal Opal Card.
 Opal is the smartcard ticketing system used to pay for travel on public transport (ferries, buses or trains) in Sydney, the Blue Mountains, Central Coast, the Hunter and the Illawarra.
 Add value before you travel and tap on and off to pay your fare, except for the ferries, where you only need to tap on!
 You can buy an Opal Card from many retailers in Manly and around Sydney, or pick one up from an automated machine at a train station or ferry terminal.
 Pricing for public transport varies.
 Visit opal.com.au for more information.